-- The end examination will be of 60 marks: Each Unit will carry a weightage of 12 marks. - · Two sessional Tests of 10 Marks for each paper will be conducted and average of both the tests will be taken
+- The end examination will be of 60 marks.
+Each Unit will carry a weightage - Two sessional Tests of 10 Marks for each paper will be conducted and

 Two assignments: one oral presentation and one written assignment, It will carry a weightage of five (05) marks.